Preschool Leaf Activities: How to Investigate Leaves

 Sensory Bin

 Use silk leaves to create a fun fall sensory table.
-Add sticks, plastic acorns, and small containers for sorting and measuring.
+Add sticks, plastic acorns, and small containers for sorting and measuring and sensory play.

 These preschool leaf activities are perfect for introducing kids to the world of science.
 In addition, they can help your preschoolers study leaves and develop skills in math, counting, sorting, graphing, and more.